 Bluehost offers a variety of plans and tiers for a lot of different uses and users, but they’re not for everyone.
-When it comes to people who are beginners, or just looking for something very simple, Bluehost makes the whole process very easy.
+When it comes to people who are beginners or just looking for something very simple, Bluehost makes the whole process very easy.

 Manually installing WordPress or any similar software on a new server involves a certain level of understanding of how servers and hosting work.
-Bluehost takes care of their with an option to have WordPress automatically installed on your new server.
+Bluehost takes care of this with an option to have WordPress automatically installed on your new server.

 Bluehost’s support, which we’ll cover more in-depth in a few moments, does an excellent job of responding to all support requests very quickly to help you get over any hurdles you may encounter throughout your time as a customer.